zucaritask/heroku-buildpack-oauth2-proxy/README.md

 If you'd rather use this buildpack to secure a different application, it might still be useful to walk through this example once to get familiar with the setup procedure.
-However, you might also skip ahead to the section [usage with other applications](#usage-with-other-applications).
+However, you might also skip ahead to the [usage section](#usage-with-other-applications).

-## Getting started
+## Getting Started

-First, clone the example tree and switch into it:
+First, clone the example branch and switch into it:

 ```console
 git clone https://github.com/cfra/heroku-buildpack-oauth2-proxy -b example-static oauth2-example